Summary of Migratory Birds Hunting Regulations: Manitoba, August 2024 to July 2025

 24

 Electronic bird calls of Canada Geese may be used.
 From March 15 to April 10, electronic bird calls of Snow Geese and Ross’s may be used.
-While hunting those species with those calls, any other species of migratory bird for which it is the open season may be hunted.
+While hunting that species with those calls, any other species of migratory bird for which it is the open season may be hunted.

 For more information